 The Chase Sapphire Preferred® Card

 is another popular travel credit card that offers all the flexibility of the Chase Ultimate Rewards® program.
-Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
+Get 25% more value when you redeem for travel through Chase Ultimate Rewards®.
 For example, 60,000 points are worth $750 toward travel.
 You can transfer points 1:1 to popular airline partners, or cash them in for gift cards, statement credits, or merchandise.

 The current offer on this card is for 60,000 bonus points worth $750 in travel after you spend $4,000 within three months of account opening.
-You’ll also earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+You’ll also earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
 There is a $95 annual fee.
 Like most top travel credit cards, there are no foreign transaction fees.